strangerstudios/memberlite/readme.txt

 [Install Events Manager »](https://wordpress.org/plugins/events-manager/)

 == Changelog ==

+= 7.0.2 - 2026-04-02 =
+* BUG FIX: Fixed issue in v7.0.1 that incremented theme.json version and should not have.

 = 7.0.1 - 2026-04-02 =
 * ENHANCEMENT: Adjusted widget and secondary area styles to better balance theme presets and customizer flexibility. #238 (@RachelRVasquez)
 * ENHANCEMENT: Updated Font Awesome from 6.6.0 to 7.2.0. #243 (@flintfromthebasement)